 You’ve decided it’s time to increase your Spanish vocabulary.
 But figuring out how to start learning new vocabulary is your next problem!
 You’ve jotted down some vocabulary words with paper and pencil and you have your vocabulary lists and dictionary.

 Turning on your computer and getting a vocabulary spreadsheet started is your next step.
-You’ve never seen anyone do this before, and it will certainly be easier to make your vocabulary bank with step by step instructions.
+You’ve never seen anyone do this before, and it will certainly be easier to make your vocabulary bank with step-by-step instructions.

 Using Google Sheets to Make a Vocabulary Spreadsheet

-Google Sheets is a spreadsheet found in Google Drive and offering awesome tools to help you make a vocabulary bank.
+Google Sheets is a spreadsheet found in Google Drive and offers awesome tools to help you make a vocabulary bank.
 As a web-based application, it works from any device no matter where you are.